embeddednow/rtl8812au/README.md

 ### Finally! - Install the driver module
 `sudo make install`
 `sudo modprobe 8812au`

-### To use dkms:
-This is necessary if you want the OS to automatically rebuild this driver after a kernel change or upgrade
-As root (or sudo) copy source folder contents to /usr/src/rtl8812au-5.2.9
-`sudo dkms add -m rtl8812au -v 5.2.9`
-`sudo dkms build -m rtl8812au -v 5.2.9`
-`sudo dkms install -m rtl8812au -v 5.2.9`
-To use dkms uninstall and remove...
-`sudo dkms remove -m rtl8812au -v 5.2.9 --all`

 ### NetworkManager and other configuration
 Add this stanza to /etc/NetworkManager/NetworkManager.conf